Servings : Serves 3-4

 Heat some oil and then deep fry the parboiled potato slices until golden and cooked through.
 Remove onto kitchen towels to blot out excess oil.

-Heat the 1 tbsp butter or oil in a pan, add the sliced onions and fry until they are golden and caramelised.
+Heat the 1 tbsp butter or oil in a pan, add the sliced onions and fry until they are caramelised.
 Next add the garlic paste and stir for a few seconds.
 Then add the fried potatoes, sprinkle some salt, pepper, paprika and cumin powder.
 Mix everything together gently.
 Then squeeze in some lemon juice and sprinkle the fresh coriander.

 Serve and enjoy!